In a city known for “sinful” activities, there are a surprising number of museums and educational attractions to explore.

 A brochure of all the items on display can be snagged at Main Street Station’s front desk.

-Las Vegas Natural History Museum: While I wouldn’t recommend walking, the Las Vegas Natural History Museum is a short Uber/Lyft from Fremont Street and provides plenty of educational opportunities.
-If exploring early mammals, ancient Egypt, marine life, or dinosaurs is of interest, check it out!
+Las Vegas Natural History Museum: While I wouldn’t recommend walking, the Las Vegas Natural History Museum is a short Uber/Lyft from Fremont Street and provides an education on early mammals, ancient Egypt, marine life, and dinosaurs.

 Gold & Silver Pawn Shop: Located between the Strip & Fremont Street, the pawn shop made famous by the hit series “Pawn Stars” offers plenty of opportunities to learn.
 On display are the notable historic, neat, or exotic items you’ve seen haggled for on the hit show.
 Best yet, it’s completely free to stop in, explore, ask questions, and get a small education.

-Hopefully, we were able to help you find one or two educational things to do in Las Vegas that align with your interests!
-Of course, educational activities can be the perfect thing to do in Vegas with kids.
+Hopefully, I was able to help you find one or two educational attractions in Las Vegas that align with your interests!

 Related: 95+ FREE Things To Do in Las Vegas.